The Real Cost of Electronics Recycling

-But what exactly makes recycling economically viable?
-More specifically, how does the recycling business-model remain cost-effective?
+But what exactly makes electronic recycling economically viable?
+Is recycling worth the cost?
 By definition, recycling is “the process of converting waste materials into reusable materials.”
-Most products and waste that we use/produce every day can be recycled.
-Banana and orange peels can be converted into nutrient-rich soil via composting, and scrap metals can be melted together into liquid to be later molded for new products.
-These methods remain viable if the recycled products that are sold on the market generate enough revenue to outweigh the costs of the recycling process (i.e. operations, labor, etc.).
-Like most services in a free-market economy, recycling always comes at monetary cost, and this cost can fluctuate greatly due to certain economic conditions.
+Most products and waste that we use/produce every day are recyclable.
+However, recycling proves its monetary worth only if the recycled products sold on the market generate enough revenue to outweigh the costs of the process (i.e. operations, labor, etc.).
+Like most services in a free-market economy, the cost of electronics recycling fluctuates with economic conditions.

 The recycling business not only has countless environmental benefits, but can also be very profitable.
-It is an estimated $100 billion venture world-wide.
-But this figure depends majorly on certain market factors, especially in the case of electronic waste.
-E-waste, as it is known, encompasses any waste product that runs on electricity (i.e. laptops, TVs, stereos, etc.).
+It’s an estimated $100 billion business world-wide.
+But this figure depends on certain market factors, especially in the case of electronic waste.
+This encompasses any product that runs on electricity (i.e. laptops, TVs, stereos, etc.).
 These products contain various commodities, which include assorted metals, plastics, and other petroleum-based materials.
-Due to this, the current market for recycling e-waste materials has much correlation with the price of oil.
+Due to this, the current market for recycling electronic materials correlates with the price of oil.

-The way this market works is fairly straightforward.
-First off, companies that make electronic products must buy their materials from certain commodity vendors.
-In a free-market system, these companies will typically have the incentive to buy the cheapest commodities possible in order to maximize their profits.
-That being said, if oil is cheap, then manufacturing new metals and plastics also becomes cheap, which incentivizes companies to buy those new commodities over recycled ones.
-Recycled commodities only have value if oil prices are high because then the cost of making new materials becomes too expensive.
-While the price of new electronic products generally remains the same, costs for making the products will shift between the recycling vendors and the manufacturing vendors as oil prices fluctuate.
+The way this market works is straightforward.
+First off, companies that make electronic products must buy their materials from commodity vendors.
+In a free-market system, companies will typically want to buy the cheapest commodities possible to maximize their profits.
+That being said, if oil is cheap, then manufacturing new metals and plastics also becomes cheap.
+Companies will buy those new commodities over recycled ones.
+Recycled commodities only have value if oil prices are high because the price of making new materials becomes too expensive.
+While the price of new electronic products generally remains the same, costs for making the products will shift between the recycling and manufacturing vendors as oil prices fluctuate.

 Among electronic waste products there are certain items that are higher in value, and ones that are lower in value.
-High-value items typically include laptops, monitors, smart phones, tablets, flat screen TVs, and generally any electronics that have good re-sell value.
-Low-value items, also known as Universal Waste Electronic Devices (UWED), are ones that are more susceptible to losing worth when oil prices drop because they are difficult to re-sell as commodities.
-These types of items typically include keyboards, CRT TVs, cords, printers, microwaves, scanners, routers, and in general MOST electronic items that are disposed of.
+High-value items include laptops, monitors, smartphones, tablets, flat screen TVs, and generally any electronics that have good resale value.
+GreenCitizen offers free recycling for those newer items.
+Low-value items, also known as Universal Waste Electronic Devices (UWED), are more prone to losing worth when oil prices drop because they are difficult to re-sell.
+These include keyboards, CRT TVs, cords, printers, microwaves, scanners, and routers.
+In other words, most electronic items that end up in the garbage.

-The problem with these low-value items is not that they can’t be recycled, but rather that they become too expensive to recycle from an economic standpoint when oil prices are low.
-This is true with most waste that we throw away as almost everything that we buy in the U.S. is made (to some degree) with petroleum-based materials or processes.
+The problem with low-value items is not that they aren’t recyclable, but rather they become too expensive to recycle with low oil prices (We recycle them at 0.75 per pound).
+This leads to their disposal in landfills as a cheaper alternative.
 As quoted by Stacey Vanek Smith of NPR; “There is a word for a recyclable that is no longer profitable – it’s called trash.”

-At GreenCitizen our mission is to divert all e-waste from overseas landfills to local responsible recycling vendors.
-This means that we try to accept all e-waste that comes through our doors in order to ensure that we are achieving our company goals.
-With that being said, it has come at a major cost in recent months.
-As you have probably noticed, oil prices have dropped significantly in the last year (around 50%).
-Due to this, UWED items have lost much of their commodity value because it is now cheaper for companies to purchase newly manufactured metals and plastics over recycled ones.
+One of our missions at GreenCitizen is to divert all electronics from overseas landfills to local responsible recycling vendors.
+This means that we try to accept all electronic items that come through our doors, though it has come at a major cost.
+UWED items have lost much of their commodity value because it’s now cheaper for companies to buy new manufactured metals and plastics over recycled ones.